aaronmueller/nshell/README.md

 # COMMANDS
 * The nsh shell has the following commands:
 * Built-in Commands
-	- set variable value
+	- set _variable value_: _set_ a _shell_ variable to _value_.
-	- prompt newPrompt
+	- prompt _newPrompt_: sets the shell _prompt_ to _newPrompt_.
-	- dir directoryName
+	- dir _directoryName_: change current directory to _directoryName_.
-	- procs
-	- done
+	- procs: list all processes running in the background.
+	- done: nsh exits with exit status 0. nsh also accepts <control-D>.
-	- pwd (print working directory)
+	- pwd: print working directory.
-	- dshv (display shell variable)
+	- dshv: display all shell variables.
 * Built-in Commands ignore additional tokens.
 * Program Commands
-	- do
-	- back
-	- tovar
+	- do _cmd param*_: execute _cmd_.
+By default, _cmd_ is searched in a list of directories indivated by PATH.
+If _cmd_ starts with /, it is a full path name sstarting at root.
+If _cmd_ starts with ./, it is a path name starting in the current directory.
+	- back _cmd param*_: Same as do, except the program runs in the background.
+	- tovar _variable cmd param*_: Same as do, except the output is assigned to _variable_.
 * If none of the above commands are given, an error message is displayed.

 # OTHER FEATURES
 * Shell Variables have split storage.
 Name are stored in usrVarName.
 Value are stored in usrVarValue.
 * Index 0 is reserved for PATH.
 Index 1 is reserved for ShowTokens.

+# LIMITATIONS/BUGS